devzbysiu/md-questions/res/QUESTIONS.md

 ---

 ## Question 54 `Installation and Configuration of AEM`
-How should a developer configure the replication agent to flush the dispatcher cache for a newly activated page?([[]]):
+How should a developer configure the replication agent to flush the dispatcher cache for a newly activated page?

 ## Answers
 - [ ] Set the serialization type property of the default agent to dispatcher flush.